doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 The push-based Deployer machine has access to the public internet (for now).

-## Better Update All The Image Refs To Pull From The Private Registry...
+## Better Update All The Image Refs To Pull From The Private Registry

 The default values file reveals images are coming from 2 different public registries: `quay.io` and `docker.io`.